equitize/equitize-backend/README.md

 # TODO
 ---
 1. Test New Routes [HK]
-2. Integrate CloudSQL with ExpressJS
-3. Integrate Authorisation Flows with Protected Roles based on Roles and Permission
+2. Integrate Authorisation Flows with Protected Roles based on Roles and Permission
-4. Integrate BlockChain
+3. Integrate BlockChain
-5. ...
+4. ...

 # Completed
 ---